litmuschaos/v1-litmus-docs/docs/faq-troubleshooting.md

 If the experiment pod enters completed state immediately (or in a few seconds) after creation w/o injecting the desired chaos, perform the following checks:

-- Check the Kubernetes events generated against the chaosengine resource
+- Check the Kubernetes events generated against the ChaosEngine resource

   ```
   kubectl describe chaosengine <chaosengine-name> -n <namespace>